Rebecca Houze, Professor of Art and Design History at Northern Illinois University

 Tom Fisher is Professor of Art and Design at Nottingham Trent University.
 A graduate from the University of Leeds in Fine Art and Art History, his first career was in furniture design and making.
 In parallel to some years teaching product design, his academic work developed out of this professional practice, through a PhD in the Sociology department at the University of York on plastics in everyday consumption experiences.
 He has published out of this work, relating the history of plastics to their contemporary manifestations and their environmental implications.
 Tom pursues the opportunities this affords to combine his background, his current academic interest in design and skilled practice with scrutiny of design’s ethics.
 These topics are mirrored by the French horn design, making and playing that has latterly become an element in his research.
 He has worked with PhD students pursuing a range of subjects over the last 14 years and developed a course of training for postgraduate researchers in Art and Design.

-Tony Fry is Principal, The Studio at the Edge of the World, Launceston, Tasmania, Adjunct Professor, Architecture and Design, University of Tasmania and Visiting Professor at Universidad de Ibagué, Colombia.
+Tony Fry is Principal, The Studio at the Edge of the World, Launceston, Tasmania, Adjunct Professor of Architecture and Design at the University of Tasmania and Visiting Professor at Universidad de Ibagué, Colombia.
 He has held academic positions and directed research projects in Australia and internationally.
 Tony is also an award-winning designer.
 He has worked as a consultant on design, culture and sustainability projects for government, the corporate sector and NGOs, as well as on international design projects in Asia, the USA, Latin America and Europe.
-Tony is the author of fourteen books, his latest is Remaking Cities (Bloomsbury, 2017).
-Other recent books are: City Futures in the Age of a Changing Climate (2015), Design and the Question of History (with Clive Dilnot and Susan C. Stewart, Bloomsbury, 2015).
-He also contributed to, and edited, Design in the Borderlands (with Eleni Kalantidou, 2014).
-He currently is completing a book on war, philosophy and the breakdown of the war/peace binary.
+Tony is the author of sixteen books, his latest are; Remaking Cities (Bloomsbury, 2017), Unstaging War (2020), Defuturing: A New Design Philosophy (Bloomsbury, 2020), and A New Political Imagination, with Madina Tlostanova, (2021).
+His current book Writing Design Fiction is at press (Bloomsbury, forthcoming October 2021).

-Haruhiko Fujita, Professor of Aesthetics and Design History at Kobe Design University, Japan
+Haruhiko Fujita, Professor Emeritus at Osaka University, Japan, Professor of Aesthetics and Design History at Kobe Design University, Japan

-Haruhiko Fujita was a graduate student of Professor Reyner Banham at State University of New York and Professor Vincent Scully at Yale University, before becoming assistant professor of design at the Kyoto Institute of Technology from 1984 to 1998.
-He was a professor of aesthetics at Osaka University from 1998 to 2017 and became professor emeritus in 2017, when he was also appointed professor of aesthetics and design history at Kobe Design University.
-He is president of Japanese Association for Art Studies which consists of the Japan Society of Design, Society of Aesthetics, Society of Art History, Society of Dance, Society of Music.
+Haruhiko Fujita was a graduate student of Professor Reyner Banham at the State University of New York, USA and Professor Vincent Scully at Yale University, USA, before becoming Assistant Professor of Design at the Kyoto Institute of Technology, Japan from 1984 to 1998.
+He was Professor of Aesthetics at Osaka University, Japan from 1998 to 2017 and became Professor Emeritus in 2017, when he was also appointed Professor of Aesthetics and Design History at Kobe Design University, Japan.
+He is President of the Japanese Association for Art Studies which consists of the Japan Society of Design, Society of Aesthetics, Society of Art History, Society of Dance and Society of Music.
 He is the co-editor, with Christine Guth, of the Encyclopedia of East Asian Design (Bloomsbury, 2019) and General Editor of the Encyclopedia of Asian Design.

 Lisa Godson, Visiting Research Fellow on the School of Histories and Humanities at Trinity College Dublin, Ireland